 - If you are hiking the Huayhuash independently, the amount of time needed to complete the circuit can vary considerably from person to person.
 Factors such as pack weight, high altitude experience, fitness, acclimatization and side trips, all need to be taken into account when estimating how long it’s going to take you.
 For more details, see the FAQ section.

 - I started and finished in the village of Llamac.

 - My suggestion is to begin at the traditional starting point of Llamac and do the full circuit.
-This means carrying an extra 1.5 – 2 days worth of food for independent hikers, but the payoff is some incredible scenery between Laguna Jahuacocha and the twin high points of Sambuya Punta (4750m) and Rondoy Punta (4750m).
+This means carrying a couple of days extra food, but the payoff is some incredible scenery between Laguna Jahuacocha and the twin high points of Sambuya Punta (4750m) and Rondoy Punta (4750m).

 Maps / Guidebooks: